EuroWeekly News: Company history

 EuroWeekly News is Spain's largest group of free English language newspapers and has been operating since 2002.
 The publication is owned by a board of directors.
-The group consists of six newspapers that cover Costa Blanca North, Costa Blanca South, Almeria, Axarquia Costa Tropical (east of Málaga), the Costa del Sol and Mallorca.
+The group consists of seven newspapers that cover Costa Blanca North, Costa Blanca South, Costa Cálida, Almeria, Axarquia Costa Tropical (east of Málaga), the Costa del Sol and Mallorca.

 A total of 134,000 copies are distributed weekly across the region.
 Its target audience is the English speaking immigrants living in Spain and it offers a traditional British style newspaper concentrating on local news and issues.

 Its distribution covers most of the main expatriate communities in Spain just south of Valencia along the coast to Gibraltar/La Linea.
 Its remit is stated as to give the expatriate communities in Spain all their local news and to give them a voice.
 Euro Weekly News also functions as a free online medium operating solely on advertising revenue.
 The website covers not just local news but also national and international events.